Luk-kar/Resize-Elements-PS-toolset/README.md

 ### Break down into end to end tests

 Test check if all modules work:
-- Add canvas.
+- Add canvas
-- Resize image.
+- Resize image
-- 2^n canvas (add canvas for both sides by nearest value of power of 2).
+- 2^n canvas (add canvas for both sides by nearest value of power of 2)
-- Settings.
+- Settings

 ## Built With